edge-gaming/Farming_Simulator_19_Mods/CONTRIBUTING.md

 When you are ready to have your mod/contribution tested, you will want submit it [here](https://github.com/edge-gaming/Farming_Simulator_19_Mods/upload/) under a new branch, and create a pull request!

 When you are ready to start building a mod with us, you will want to build the repository locally.
 This can be done by finding our [Template Mod Folder](https://github.com/FS19-Mods-By-EDGE/FS19_Template_modFolder/releases)!

-Thank you for contributing, and if there is anything else dont hassitate to check out our [wiki](https://github.com/edge-gaming/Farming_Simulator_19_Mods/wiki) or [Contact us](post@edgegaming.no)
+Thank you for contributing, and if there is anything else don't hesitate to check out our [wiki](https://github.com/edge-gaming/Farming_Simulator_19_Mods/wiki) or [Contact us](post@edgegaming.no)